Measuring Compliance of Consent Revocation on the Web: Methodology

+\NBcom{Reviewer A: "Sec.
+4.2.5: is this a violation when the third-party rewrite the TCString?
+If you uncover more than prior work, you need to say by how much (make a proper comparison).
+Here, the writing does not say anything about prior work numbers."
+Meta-review says "Further emphasize your results and how they differ from prior work"}

 To detect the {\tcs} in network logs, we look at different parts of the request/response pair.
-Previous works have extracted {\tcss} only from specific URL parameters, such as \texttt{gdpr\_consent}~\cite{do_cookie_banners_respect} following TCF v1.1.
-A follow-up work~\cite{cschecker} checked for outgoing {\tcs} in all URL parameters of HTTP requests and also in the HTTP cookie headers, since TCF v2.2 does not specify URL parameters to be used.
-When parsing URLs, we extract all query parameters, for example for a URL \texttt{https://www.site.com/zzz.jpg?ISBN=XXX\&\-UID=ABC123}, we first extract the values \texttt{XXX} and \texttt{ABC123} and then check whether they correspond to the {\tcs} format, according to TCF specification~\cite{TCF_consentstring}.
+Previous works have extracted {\tcss} only from specific URL parameters \NBtext{of only outgoing HTTP requests}, such as \texttt{gdpr\_consent}~\cite{do_cookie_banners_respect} following TCF v1.1.
+A follow-up work~\cite{cschecker} checked for outgoing {\tcs} in all URL parameters of HTTP requests and also in the HTTP cookie headers since TCF v2.2 does not specify URL parameters to be used. \NBtext{Differently from previous works, our approach is the first to compare TCStrings sent in outgoing HTTP requests sent to third-parties to the TCStrings returned in HTTP responses, identifying cases when third-parties \emph{modify the original TCStrings}.}

+When parsing URLs, we extract all query parameters, for example for a URL \texttt{https://www.site.com /zzz.jpg?ISBN=XXX\&\-UID=ABC123}, we first extract the values \texttt{XXX} and \texttt{ABC123} and then check whether they correspond to the {\tcs} format, according to TCF specification~\cite{TCF_consentstring}.
 The orange boxes in Figure~\ref{fig:data_analysis} represent the functions we used to extract {\tcss} from different parts of the network logs that are further explained in Table~\ref{tab:parsing}.